Mon – Sat: 9:00-19:00, Sunday- CLOSED

 Treatments vary based on the severity of symptoms and the individual’s condition.
 Before treatment can begin, the cause of the bruxism must be identified through oral, dental, and jaw examinations.

 The treatment aims to reduce or eliminate the symptoms associated with grinding and clenching.
 Specific treatment depends on underlying causes, symptom severity, and individual needs.
 Treatment options include using night guards, doing exercises to relax the jaw muscles, and other methods.
 Other supportive treatments could involve masseter botox, stress management techniques, and treating alignment issues with the teeth.
 However, these methods do not completely cure bruxism but only alleviate the symptoms.
+The same can also be said for teeth grinding in children.

 Treatment Methods